neolin-ms/CSSOpenWSL2/README.md

-# CSSOpen - Session 1 - Lab 1 - WSL 2 Installation for Windows 10
+# CSSOpen - Session 1 - Lab 1&2&3

 - What is WSL?
 Please refer to [here](https://docs.microsoft.com/en-us/windows/wsl/about).<br>
 - WSL 2 is only available in **Windows 10, Version 2004, Build 19041 or higher**.
 You may need to update your Windows version.
 - This is installation guide on Windows 10 for `Windows Subsystem for Linux (WSL)`, I recorded these installation steps for myself.
 Please feel free contact with me, if have any problems on this guide.

-## Enable the Windows Subsystem for Linux optionl feature on Windows 10
+## Lab 1: Enable the WSL optionl feature on Windows 10

 1. Open PowerShell as Administrator.<br>
 > ![GITGUB](https://github.com/neolin-ms/CSSOpenWSL2/blob/master/WSL2Image/1_1.png "1_1")<br>